Chronic obstructive pulmonary disease: Room humidity

-For people with COPD, the ideal indoor humidity levels are 30-50% RH.
+For people with COPD, the ideal indoor humidity levels are 30–50% RH.
 Maintaining indoor humidity can be difficult in the winter, especially in cold climates where the heating system is constantly running.

 Keeping the indoor relative humidity above 40% RH significantly reduces the infectivity of aerosolized viruses.

 Procedures for emphysema

-There are a number of procedures to reduce the volume of a lung in cases of severe emphysema with hyperinflation.
+There are several procedures to reduce the volume of a lung in cases of severe emphysema with hyperinflation.

 Surgical

 For severe emphysema that has proved unresponsive to other therapies lung volume reduction surgery (LVRS) may be an option.
 LVRS involves the removal of damaged tissue, which improves lung function by allowing the rest of the lungs to expand.
 It is considered when the emphysema is in the upper lobes and when there are no comorbidities.

 Bronchoscopic

 Minimally invasive bronchoscopic procedures may be carried out to reduce lung volume.
 These include the use of valves, coils, or thermal ablation.
 Endobronchial valves are one-way valves that may be used in those with severe hyperinflation resulting from advanced emphysema; a suitable target lobe and no collateral ventilation are required for this procedure.
 The placement of one or more valves in the lobe induces a partial collapse of the lobe that ensures a reduction in residual volume that improves lung function, the capacity for exercise and quality of life.

 The placement of nitinol coils instead of valves is recommended where there is collateral ventilation that would prevent the use of valves.
 Nitinol is a biocompatible alloy.

-Both of these techniques are associated with adverse effects including persistent air leaks and cardiovascular complications.
+Both of these techniques are associated with adverse effects, including persistent air leaks and cardiovascular complications.
 Thermal vapor ablation has an improved profile.
-Heated water vapor is used to target lobe regions which leads to permanent fibrosis and volume reduction.
-The procedure is able to target individual lobe segments, can be carried out regardless of collateral ventilation and can be repeated with the natural advance of emphysema.
+Heated water vapor is used to target lobe regions, which leads to permanent fibrosis and volume reduction.
+The procedure can target individual lobe segments, can be carried out regardless of collateral ventilation, and can be repeated with the natural advance of emphysema.